chromestone/Assassins-Essentials/README.md

-Assassins Essentials
+# Assassins Essentials

-Some features include:
+**Some features include:**

-Jumping on hay with no fall damage
+* Jumping on hay with no fall damage

-Assassinating other people with a "knife" (arrow) from a high place without taking fall damage
+* Assassinating other people with a "knife" (arrow) from a high place without taking fall damage.
+(If you miss it is a big laugh emoji.
+This is especially true when the attacker dies from the fall.)

-Explosive eggs
+* Explosive eggs

-Random spawn locations
+* Random spawn locations

-secure players (they have to type in an extra password)
+* Secure players (they have to type in an extra password)

-Note: I beleive there is a bug involving hitting another player with a "knife" and not taking fall damage.
-I may or may not investigate this sometime in the future.
+Note: _I believe there may be a bug involving hitting another player with a "knife" and not taking fall damage.
+I may or may not investigate this sometime in the future._

 Bukkit version: bukkit-1.7.9-R0.1